-It is simple, but that simplistic nature is where Don’t Starve plays you like a fiddle, hiding an exceedingly difficult game in the husk of what seems like just “point and click” affair.
+It is simple, but that simplistic nature is where Don't Starve for Mac plays you like a fiddle, hiding an exceedingly difficult game in the husk of what seems like just “point and click” affair.
 There are no tutorials and the worlds are all generated randomly.
-You can start a game and be completely surrounded by every resource you need one time and the next to be completely deprived of food or wood for fire.
+You can start a game and be completely surrounded by every resource you need one time and the next to be completely deprived of food or wood for a fire.

-Enter Don’t Starve for Mac
+Enter Don't Starve

-Keeping fed is just one aspect of the game, you actually have three meters to monitor as you play.
+Keeping full is just one aspect of the game, you actually have three meters to monitor as you play.
 Hunger will need to be maintained with a steady flow of food.
-Then there is your Health meter which will stay up as long as you you eat and stay away from predators and angry bees.
+Then there is your Health meter which will stay up as long as you eat and stay away from predators and angry bees.
 The game also tracks your Sanity, which is a game changer.
-If you don’t stop to smell the roses every now and then (literally), you will start to loose your sanity.
+If you don't stop to smell the roses every now and then (literally), you will start to lose your sanity.
 When your sanity begins to deplete you will start seeing strange entities and shadows wander and blink across your screen.
 You will begin to hear weird noises and see double.
-Shadows in the night will try to snuff out your fire and if you don’t fight them off, they will get the best of you.
+Shadows in the night will try to snuff out your fire and if you don't fight them off, they will get the best of you.
 Keeping yourself sane may be easy in the summer but as winter comes, you better prepare.

-Don’t Starve has all kinds of obstacles to throw your way and the big one for me was after later in the game, on the 21st day, when the plot thickened and snow started hitting the ground.
+Don't Starve has all kinds of obstacles to throw your way and the big one for me was after later in the game, on the 21st day, when the plot thickened and snow started hitting the ground.
 I thought I had it all figured out and I was ready to move on.
 I was dead in an instant and every game since has been a whole new challenge.
-You’ll need to store as much food as you possibly can because once winter hits, if you leave your fire you freeze to death.
+You'll need to store as much food as you possibly can because once winter hits if you leave your fire you freeze to death.
 On top of that, there are “Ent” like tree monsters, Deerclops that will try to destroy your camp and not to mention angry packs of hounds.
-Don’t Starve continues to keep me on my toes with its ever changing way.
+Don't Starve continues to keep me on my toes with its ever-changing way.

-Speaking of ever changing ways, Klei continues to update the game to the point that when you load up there is even a counter on the main title screen that tells you how many days are left until the next update.
+Speaking of ever-changing ways, Klei continues to update the game to the point that when you load up there is even a counter on the main title screen that tells you how many days are left until the next update.
 You can see improvements all the time.
-Caves are still in alpha and add a whole spelunking side to Don’t Starve.
+Caves are still in alpha and add a whole spelunking side to Don't Starve.
 Trying to get some resources underground in the dark proves mighty difficult but also rewarding.
 Move over Minecraft.

 When I started out, the number of things you could build looked small and I thought the game would be over in no time.
-With almost 20 hours of play time I still have lots to discover and things to build.
+With almost 20 hours of play time, I still have lots to discover and things to build.
 I generally don’t live past day 30.
-That’s only three hours in or so, meaning I still have a long way to go.
-With continued updates, Don’t Starve promises to keep you on your toes and in search of an “unstarve-able” kingdom.
+That's only three hours in or so, meaning I still have a long way to go.
+With continued updates, Don't Starve promises to keep you on your toes and in search of an “unstarve-able” kingdom.

 Klei's games have always had a unique art style.
 Don't Starve strays a bit from their usual flash animation style characters and scenery.
 While it still has the clean lines of vector animation, it takes a turn for the gothic.
 Don't Starve is visually stimulating in almost every way.

-I have only a couple minor gripes with the scenery in this game, but it’s to be expected with the nature of this game.
-The vegetation and scenery in Don’t Starve will eventually become tiresome, which is obvious because it’s always the same.
-Grass always looks like grass and trees always look like trees.
-Like I said, it’s a small moot point but it has to be made.
+I have only a couple minor gripes with the scenery in this game, but it's to be expected with the nature of this game.
+The vegetation and scenery in Don't Starve will eventually become tiresome, which is obvious because it's always the same.
+The grass always looks like grass and trees always look like trees.
+Like I said, it's a small moot point but it has to be made.
 There are no mountains or lush jungles.
-It’s a baron land because of the game design and thus even with randomly generated scenery, Don’t Starve always looks the same.
+It's a baron land because of the game design and thus even with randomly generated scenery, Don't Starve always looks the same.

 There are no signs of change neither.
-Klei might be doing this intentionally, the way Limbo did just black and white as a kind of “style”, but when you put more then a few hours into it, it’s going to just blur together after awhile.
+Klei might be doing this intentionally, the way Limbo did just black and white as a kind of “style”, but when you put more than a few hours into it, it's going to just blur together after awhile.

 The second issue I had was the sound.
-I can honestly say I don’t know who would pay money for the soundtrack on Steam ($4.99).
-Don’t get me wrong, my ears don’t bleed when I play or anything but once again, its repetitious.
-There are only a couple tracks in the game and once you played for an hour or so, you’re going to want to turn on your own music over top of the game’s tracks or you will get bored, fast.
+I can honestly say I don't know who would pay money for the soundtrack on Steam ($4.99).
+Don't get me wrong, my ears don't bleed when I play or anything but once again, it's repetitious.
+There are only a couple tracks in the game and once you played for an hour or so, you're going to want to turn on your own music over top of the game's tracks or you will get bored, fast.

 All said, I called Don't Starve visually stimulating and I meant it.
 It expects you to get used to the scenery so you will walk through the forest care-free.
 Then a tree will transform into a monster and take you by surprise.
 The more comfortable you get with the scenery, the more unnerving it will be when you start to see little glitches once you start losing your sanity.
 All in all, Don't Starve is beautiful in a way no game has been and definitely deserves credit for it.

-Don’t Starve won’t require a super computer to run but does have some annoying requirements.
+Don't Starve won't require a supercomputer to run but does have some annoying requirements.
 I run Snow Leopard on my MacBook because I like to play some old school like Starcraft but the OS X Mountain Lion requirement alone forced me to play on my main iMac at all times.
 Oh Well.
-It ran nice and smooth, of course it would.
+It ran nice and smooth, of course, it would.
 I also recommend a two button mouse because you constantly need to right click to eat and build in this game.

 - OS: Lion (OSX 10.7.X)

-- Processor: 2.0 Ghz Intel
+- Processor: 2.0 GHz Intel